CarlosMoragaDev/To-Do-List-Api/README.md

 </p>

 > [!NOTE]
--Ejecuta: 'yarn install o npm install' para descargar dependencias.
+-Run: 'yarn install o npm install' for dependencies.

+> > [!NOTE]
--Ejecuta: 'php artisan migrate:fresh --seed' para ejecutar seeder si lo deseas.
+-It's an option run: 'php artisan migrate:fresh --seed' for seeders.

 > [!IMPORTANT]
--Debes ejecutar este proyecto para que 'To-Do-List' pueda ejecutar sus funciones.
+-This project must be running for on `http://localhost:8000` for 'To-Do-List' can work on `http://localhost:3000`.

 ## About Laravel